BYOJS/eventer/README.md

 ac.abort("Unsubscribe!");
 ```

-**Note:** An `AbortSignal` instance is also held weakly by **Eventer**, so any GC of either the listener or the signal will drop the relationship between them as desired -- without one preventing GC of the other.
+**Note:** An `AbortSignal` instance is also held weakly by **Eventer**, so any GC of either the listener or the signal will drop the relationship between them as desired -- without preventing GC of each other.

 ### Inline event listeners (functions)